swindon-rs/swindon-js/doc/basic_api.rst

           in this state
         * ``wait`` connection is broken and will reconnect later
         * ``closed`` the :meth:`close` called on connection
+        * ``unsupported`` websocket is not supported by the browser, creating lattices, guards, and calling methods should work but, will never return successful result

       ``reconnect_time``